 Carpenter Bees in San Angelo

-Carpenter bees get their name from their habit of boring into wood, creating chambers to raise their young.
-Along with bumblebee queens, carpenter bees are the largest native bees in the United States.
-Carpenter bees can be found across the southern United States, including right here in San Angelo.
-Carpenter bees do not eat wood but cause damage to structures by excavating tunnels in wood, particularly in lumber that is dry and weathered.
+Carpenter bees are named for their behavior of boring into wood to build chambers for their offspring.
+Alongside bumblebee queens, they are the largest native bees in the United States.
+These bees can be found in various locations across the southern United States, including here in San Angelo.
+Despite not consuming wood, carpenter bees can cause structural damage to buildings by excavating tunnels in dry and weathered lumber.

 Carpenter Bee Habitat

 Carpenter bees are solitary insects and build individual nests in trees, eaves, or the sides of structures.
 During the winter, both males and females hibernate in old nest tunnels and emerge in the spring to mate.
 The mated female chooses a suitable piece of wood to construct her nest, while the male spends most of his time hovering near potential nest sites.
 The female then uses her mandibles to excavate a gallery, prepares the nest with “bee bread” (a mixture of pollen and regurgitated nectar), lays an egg, and seals the cell with chewed wood pulp.
 You can usually detect a carpenter bee infestation by observing a significant amount of sawdust and pollen on the ground below the area being chewed and excavated.